rustinact/rustinaction.github.io/_posts/concurrency/2023-11-17-basics-of-concurrency.markdown

 ## How does concurrency differ from parallelism?

 **Concurrency** refers to the ability of multiple tasks to be executed independently, making progress in an _overlapping time period_ but not necessarily simultaneously.
-It's important to be noted that concurrency is about managing multiple tasks and making progress on each task, but _not necessarily at the same time_.
+It's important to be noted that concurrency is about managing multiple tasks and making progress on each task, but _not necessarily at the same time_, meaning, _tasks are not running simultaneously or in parallel_.
 One of the tasks can begin before the preceding or previous one is completed; however, both of these tasks won’t be running at the same time.
 A single processor is used for running the tasks in the concurrency model.

 Under the hood, a CPU can work on only one task at a time.
 If it is assigned multiple tasks, it simply switches between these tasks.
 Since this switching is so fast and seamless, it gives us a sense that these tasks are running in parallel.
 However, they are not parallel.

 The main objective of concurrency is to maximize the CPU by minimizing its idle time

 **Parallelism** is the ability to execute independent tasks of a program _simultaneously_ (at the same moment in time).
 Parallelism takes advantage of multi-core processors.
 Tasks can run "simultaneously" across multiple cores.

+## What is asynchronous programming?

+Asynchronous programming is a programming paradigm (approach) that allows tasks to proceed independently without waiting for each other.
+The program initiates asynchronous tasks and proceeds with the execution of other tasks in anticipation of their (aync tasks) completion.
+It's important to understand that _asynchronous tasks can run concurrently or sequentially_, but the program does not wait for the completion of each task before proceeding.
+It's often used for I/O-bound tasks to avoid blocking.

 ## What is synchronization in threading?